madhankumar028/npm-build-boilerplate/README.md

-# npm-build-styleguide
+# npm-build-boilerplate

-Basic style guide (biolerplate).
-You can use this build tool and concentrate on your coding part.
-It is hard to build a software without a build tool.
+## Disclaimer
+Do you think Gulp has killed Grunt.
+Definetly no, npm has killed both of them.
+This boilerplate is all about using npm as build commands.

+## Links
-I have written an article called **npm as build tool**.
-You can view it for further understanding.
+I have written an article called **[npm as build tool]()**.
+You can view it for further understanding, but not now the article is submitted for review.

 ## Contribution
 If you find anything to improve this boilerplate, you can feel free to contribute.
 Give me pull request, I am ready to accept it.